terra-money/bridge-sdk/README.md

   })
 ```

-> You can use the same functions on the `KeplrWallet` and `MetaMaskWallet` to send a tx from those wallets
+> You can use the same functions on the `TerraLedgerWallet`,`KeplrWallet` and `MetaMaskWallet` to send a tx from those wallets
 >
 > You can find more info about the available functions on the [Wallet inteface](/src/wallets/Wallet.ts#25)

 ## Coming soon